gemadarc/gemadarc.github.io/education/school.md

   </div>
 </div>

+## Posters

+Students are encouraged to present their own research in the form of posters.
+There will be a "Best poster award" announced at the end of the school.
+Posters will be hang around the lecture room and/or the dinner place to give us chances to discuss about them.

 ## Visa

 Participants should apply for L visa (tourist visa) via their local Chinese embassy or consulate by providing their ordinary passport, visa application form, and other required documents.
 General information can be found on the [Chinese embassy website](http://www.china-embassy.org/eng/visas/hrsq/).
 For US citizen, please follow instructions on [this page](http://www.visaexpress.net/china/chinatouristvisa.htm).

+**Updates on Apr.
+30, 2018: we cannot issue invitation letters anymore.
+People who registered late have to apply their visa without the letter.
+This is possible.
+Please read the links provided above carefully and find out how to do that.**

+**Outdated:**

 If your institute representative is not assisting you with your visa application process, please fill [this form](https://drive.google.com/file/d/12krTqy9auMr03SI4vr65woqvKTOKWOWh/view?usp=sharing) and send it to [the organizer](mailto:jing.liu@usd.edu) together with a photo copy of the name page of your passport so that we can draft the invitation letter for you accordingly.
 If you have been taken care of, there is no need to submit the materials twice. **Please note that these materials have to be submitted before March 31.** Otherwise, you may not get an invitation letter in time.
 In that case, you can use your hotel and flight booking information instead of the invitation letter in your visa application.
 But in general, you are advised to avoid any last-minute action if possible.